etparr/langflow-proxy/docs/FASTAPI_GUIDE.md

 # Response: "7" (remembers we were talking about 4)
 ```

-The `session_id` tells Langflow that these messages are part of the same conversation.
+The `session_id` parameter tells Langflow that these messages belong to the same conversation, enabling context retention.

 ### Error Handling

-The server handles various errors gracefully:
+The server implements comprehensive error handling:

 ```python
 try: